Zverik/sonamobi/README.md

 The app is not authorized by EKI, it's an independent work.

+## Building instructions

+It's a regular Flutter application, so the instructions are as usual.
+Although first you need to open your [Google Cloud Console](https://console.cloud.google.com/apis/dashboard), add a Cloud Translation API, and generate an API key.
+Then copy `lib/keys.dart.example` to `lib/keys.dart` and put the key in there.
+Finally,

+    flutter pub get
+    flutter run

+Or whatever you need.

 ## Author and License

 Written by Ilja Zverev, published under the ISC license.